Daisy de Melker: Arrest, trial and execution

 By this time, Daisy's former brother-in-law, William Sproat, raised his suspicions concerning his brother Robert's death to the authorities.
 On 15 April 1932, the police obtained a court order permitting them to exhume the bodies of Robert, Cowle and Rhodes.
 Rhodes' remains were found to be in an unusually good state of preservation, which is characteristic of the presence of arsenic in large quantities.
 A state forensic pathologist was able to isolate traces of arsenic in the viscera, backbone and hair.
 Although the bodies of Cowle and Robert Sproat were largely decomposed, traces of strychnine were found in the vertebrae of each man.
-Their bones also had a pinkish discoloration, suggesting that the men had taken pink strychnine, which was common at the time.
+Their bones also had a pinkish discolouration, suggesting that the men had taken pink strychnine, which was common at the time.
 Traces of arsenic were also found in the hair and fingernails of James Webster, Rhodes' surviving colleague.

 One week later, De Melker was arrested and charged with the murders of all three men.
 Public interest in the case grew, and newspapers gave the story a great deal of coverage.
 The Turffontein chemist, Mr. Abraham Spilkin, from whom she had bought the arsenic that killed her son, contacted police after he recognized de Melker from a newspaper photograph as being "Mrs D.L.
 Sproat", who had signed the poisons register.

 The De Melker trial lasted thirty days.
 Sixty witnesses were called for the Crown and less than half this number for the defence.
 To present the forensic evidence, the Crown employed the services of Dr. J.M.
 Watt, an expert toxicologist and professor of pharmacology at Witwatersrand University.
 In summing up, before giving his verdict, the judge pointed out that the Crown had been unable to prove conclusively that Cowle and Sproat had died of strychnine poisoning.
 "It does not convince me, nor does it convict the accused," he said.

 On the third count, however, he had come to the "inescapable conclusion" that De Melker had murdered her son.
 This was evident because: